aerospeace/dynalist-backup/Deferred.md

 						* On Amazon, Elgangten
 					* Colora x6
 					* WatchOut Wearables Next-Gen Kids Smartwatch
-	* New android phone due to c
+	* New android phone due to crack
+	* Alexa for bedroom
 	* Check toys in general
 * Use Cagnotte cadeau notel !(2026-05-25 00:00)
 	* Email received today (2025-11-25)